Predicting Network Controllability Robustness: A Convolutional Neural Network Approach: Experimental Study

 Note that, during CNN training, networks with different topologies and different average degrees are trained together.
 The controllability performance prediction is not specified for any particular network topology with a specified average degree.
 As for an attack method, it can also be integrated into the training data.
 However, here the focus is on predicting the controllability curves, rather than predicting the attack method, hence different attack methods are trained and tested separately.

-It can be seem from Figs. \ref{fig:fig_ra}, \ref{fig:fig_tba} and \ref{fig:fig_tda} that the value of $er$ is visibly as small as the standard deviation of the testing data, which include 100 testing samples.
-In Table \ref{tab:uw_std}, the mean error is compared to the mean standard deviation of the testing data.
-The mean error $\bar{er}$ is further averaged over the 999 data points, i.e., $\bar{er}$ equals the average value of a whole ${er}$ curve.
+As shown in Figs. \ref{fig:fig_ra}, and Figs. S1 and S2 in SI that the value of $er$ is visibly as small as the standard deviation of the testing data, which include $100$ testing samples.
+In Table \ref{tab:uw_std}, the mean error is compared to the mean standard deviation of the testing data under RA.
+The mean error $\bar{er}$ is further averaged over the $999$ data points, i.e., $\bar{er}$ equals the average value of a whole ${er}$ curve.
 The mean standard deviation $\bar{\sigma}$ is the mean of the standard deviations calculated on $P_N=i$ ($i=1,2,\ldots,N-1$, $N=1000$), i.e., the average value of a whole ${st}$ curve.
 As can be seen from the table, the $\bar{er}$ values are less than or equal to the $\bar{\sigma}$ values in most cases, indicating that the overall prediction error is very small, thus the prediction of the CNN is very precise.
+The comparisons under TBA and TDA are presented in Table S1 of SI.